deltachat/deltachat-core/README.md

 Licensed under the GPLv3, see [LICENSE](./LICENSE) file for details.

-Copyright © 2017, 2018 Delta Chat contributors.
+Copyright © 2017, 2018 Bjoern Petersen and Delta Chat contributors.